Solar Connect T&Cs

 - Breakdown of the amount covered by the Project, including showing GST amounts separately as well as the GST for the total invoice

-The Business will be paid directly on their invoice/s, for Works directly related to the requirements of the VPP Trial.
-Any other or further works undertaken at the request of the Home Owner or Small Business must be paid for by them.
+The Business will be paid directly on their invoice/s, for Works directly related to the requirements of the VPP Trial (including the installation of Future Grid Equipment).
+Any other or further works undertaken at the request of the Home Owner or Small Business that are not directly required for participation in the VPP Trial must be paid to the Business by the consumer.

 5.4 Time limits on Works and Conduct of Audit